 Like the Psalmist, when you are secure in the love which God has for you in Christ Jesus, even though you may walk through the valley of the shadow of death, yet you will fear no evil; for you know that God loves you and that God will never leave you nor forsake you (Psa.
 23:4).

 Beloved, if you are always fearful, restless, anxious, or troubled about life or death, you are yet to be rooted and grounded in the love of Christ.

 When you begin to acknowledge, experience, and appropriate the love of Christ which surpasses all intellectual knowledge or mental understanding, fear will be completely driven out of your heart because God’s love cannot co-inhabit with fear in your soul.

 Prayer: My Dear Heavenly Father, thank You for demonstrating Your perfect love to me in Christ and through Christ.
-Dear Holy Spirit, teach and help me to understand and walk increasingly in God’s love for me in Christ Jesus, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to understand and walk increasingly in God’s perfect and unconditional love for me in Christ Jesus, in Jesus’ name.
 Amen.